MEDIA GUIDES / Web Performance

 Website Speed Optimization: How to Improve Site Speed

-Optimizing for fast page speeds is not only about enhancing user experience but also plays a significant role in SEO.
+Optimizing for fast page speeds is not just about improving user experience—it also plays a significant role in SEO.
 Websites that load quickly typically receive more traffic and have better conversion rates.
-Especially in mobile browsing, a faster website can lead to higher rankings in Google’s search results, directly impacting visibility and organic traffic.
+This is especially true for mobile browsing, where a faster website can lead to higher rankings in Google’s search results, directly impacting visibility and organic traffic.
+As search engines like Google increasingly prioritize user experience, having a fast-loading website is essential for staying competitive in search rankings.

 Here are key best practices you can use to optimize your website for performance.